 Not all of us want to go on HRT so what are our natural options?

-Plant medicine is one avenue I’m looking into, and also something that really appeals to me, is increasing nutrients in my diet to relieve symptoms.
-Many of us are now eating healthier diets, but there are plenty of ways of cramming in more nutrient dense foods into our day.
+Plant medicine is one avenue, and also something that really appeals to me is to increase the nutrients in my diet to relieve symptoms.
+Many of us are now eating healthier diets, but there are plenty of ways of cramming in more nutrient-dense foods into our day.

-Recently turmeric has been hailed as a superfood, and has shown to have many different benefits.
-Turmeric is part of the ginger family, and is often used as a powder, especially in Indian and Asian cooking.
-Turmeric is a phytoestrogen, a plant source of oestrogen, so it can help women going through the menopause, by balancing oestrogen.
-It is a natural antioxidant, antimicrobial and anti inflammatory.
+Recently turmeric has been hailed as a superfood and has shown to have many different benefits.
+Turmeric is part of the ginger family and is often used as a powder, especially in Indian and Asian cooking.
+Interestingly, turmeric is a phytoestrogen, a plant source of oestrogen, so it can help women going through the menopause, by balancing oestrogen.
+It is a natural antioxidant, antimicrobial and anti-inflammatory.

 1.Reduces Inflammation in the body

-There no doubt that the menopause brings low moods, curcumin can help balance serotonin, dopamine and noradrenaline.
+There is no doubt that menopause brings low moods, curcumin can help balance serotonin, dopamine, and noradrenaline.
 Research has also shown that it also helps with brain health too, so it may also deal with brain fog symptoms too.

 3. Fights IBS symptoms

-Our liver’s main function is to remove toxins from our body, but during the menopause the increase of hormones in the body, can overload the liver, which may lead on to unwanted menopause symptoms.
+Our liver’s main function is to remove toxins from our body, but during menopause, the increase of hormones in the body can overload the liver, which may lead to unwanted menopause symptoms.
 Turmeric helps the liver work more efficiently, and also helps detoxify dangerous carcinogens.

-There is no doubt skin becomes dull and gets more dehydrated during this time, tumeric has been proven to be effective when used externally on the skin, as well as when taken internally.
-When you include turmeric in your diet, your skin begins to glow, but when used externally it can help hormonal acne, scarring and psoriasis.
+Skin also becomes dull and gets more dehydrated during this time, and turmeric has been proven to be effective when used externally on the skin, as well as when taken internally.
+When you include turmeric in your diet, your skin begins to glow, but when used externally it can help hormonal acne, scarring, and psoriasis.